-While HDMI cables are fast becoming a standard way to connect home entertainment sound and video systems, mismatched audio equipment often causes a headache to many folks as they try to figure out how to get the best sound and video quality out of their systems.
+While cheap HDMI cables on Amazon are fast becoming a standard way to connect home entertainment sound and video systems, mismatched audio equipment often causes a headache to many folks as they try to figure out how to get the best sound and video quality out of their systems.
 But, how do you enable HDMI ARC on your Samsung TV?

 Your Samsung TV should have your HDMI ARC channel port already set to work once you connect your audio HDMI from the audio source or home theatre to your Samsung soundbars as an output.
 The only time you will ever need to activate your Samsung TV ARC is when you are not using a Samsung soundbar or AVR.

 And for that case, you need to follow the following listed steps to enable your Samsung TV output its sound through HDMI ARC-enabled speakers.

 Home Button: To activate your Samsung TV’s HDMI ARC port, open the home button on your TV using a remote control or manually navigate the settings tab.